 Compared to other homes that are staged well, vacant homes don’t sell as quickly.
 That’s because buyers are typically not certain if the function of the rooms are suitable for their specific daily routines.
 This is particularly true for homes that are on the smaller side, or those with odd layouts.
 Failure to furnish your home will leave buyers confused about whether or not the rooms match their needs.

+Remember what you are essentially selling is a lifestyle.
+What your vacant home staging professional recommends is what the masses of buyers in your neighbourhood want, not necessarily what you would want.
 It’s not about pleasing your tastes and needs; instead, it is about pleasing the tastes of the homebuyers out there who may soon look to your home as the place that they decide to put an offer in on.
 The money that you would be spending on this type of staging will definitely come back to you, and then some.
 In fact, staged homes are known to command much higher offer prices compared to those that aren’t.

 Vacant home staging is an excellent investment that can help you sell your home faster and for a lot more money.
-It has been proven to be a highly effective marketing tool that can realistically put more money in your pocket.
+It has been proven to be a highly effective marketing tool that can really put more money in your pocket.
 However, not staging your vacant home can do quite the opposite – you can lose out on big money, and cause your home’s listing to linger for longer than it should.